benjamin421/aionbio/content/careers/labtech.md

 {{< /lead >}}

 ## Position Overview
-We are seeking a skilled part-time Biotech Laboratory Technician to join our innovative research team.
+We are seeking a skilled Biotech Laboratory Technician to join our research team.
 The ideal candidate will contribute to our ongoing research projects while maintaining the highest standards of laboratory practices.

-The successful candidate will work 20-25 hours per week, supporting our research staff in conducting experiments, maintaining laboratory equipment, and ensuring accurate documentation of all procedures.
+The successful candidate will work a minimum of 20 hours per week, supporting our research staff in conducting experiments, maintaining laboratory equipment, and ensuring accurate documentation of all procedures.

+For the right candidate, we will hire full time.
+The right candidate = someone with a background in working with stem cells &/or electrophysiology.

 ## Required Qualifications
 - Bachelor's degree in biology, chemistry, or related life sciences field preferred but not required.